pionion/pionion.github.io.src/content/deploy/byhand/index.md

 ## 1. Prepare a server

 Tips: you should make sure:
-* All the ports that ion needed is open on your server firewall
+* All the ports that ion needed opened on server firewall
-* All the ports that ion needed is mapped to your server if it's behind a NAT(This is not needed if your server has a  External Internet IP)
+* All the ports that ion needed are mapped to your server if it's behind a NAT(This is not needed if your server has a  External Internet IP)
-* You can config them in your cloud server provider console

 ## 2. Make sure all the module installed